Code-Institute-Submissions/milestoneproject1-1/README.md

 ### What is the app for?

-This app is for members of the running club to sign up for events, keep track of their progress and plan their training.
-New members can find information on training and sign up to the club.
+This app is for members of the running club to find information on training and sign up for sessions and races.

 #### Persona 1 Mia